Indrajithpugal/Django_teaching_project/README.md

     then calll "django-admin startproject <projectname>"

+    once after we created the project get inside of project using "cd <project_name>" to run the server use "python manage.py runserver", to create app use "python manage.py startapp <appname>" to create a model use models.py with in the app we created once done with the model definition
+    do "python manage.py makemigrations" create the sql query code files with the name of "migration__001.py" do "python manage.py migrate" which will execute the codes from the migrations files and create the tables in the connected database

 GIT IGNORE TO SKIP THE VENV FILES:(steps)
     in your folder open the terminal and run "echo > .gitignore" and add the files which you don't want to push